xldenis/Why3-Find/README.md

 be removed.

-The median time is set to one second by default and can be modified with `-t TIME` or configured using `why3find config -t TIME -s`.
+The median time is set to one second by default and can be modified with `-t TIME` or configured using `why3find config -t TIME`.
 A fraction of seconds or suffix time units (`h`,`min`,`s`,`ms`) can be given, eg. `0.5`, `200ms`, `3min`.
 The median time is specified relatively to the *master* machine, Cf. prover calibration below.